2026 NCAA Tournament Travel Distance: Which Teams Have Betting Edge

 Big 12 champion Arizona enjoys the biggest edge when it comes to the difference that two first-round foes must face.
 The Wildcats have 2,064 fewer miles to trek than their opponent; Arizona's Tucson campus is a spritely 359 miles from San Diego, compared with the Sharks' 2,423-mile odyssey from NYC.

 Unsurprisingly, oddsmakers see Arizona winning the team's opener with ease.
-The bet365 sportsbook lists the Wildcats as a 31.5-point favorite as of Monday morning.
+The bet365 sportsbook lists the Wildcats as a 31.5-point favorite.

 St. John's has a much longer distance to travel than first-round foe Northern Iowa at Viejas Arena, but the Big East Tourney champs still come in as a 9.5-point favorite at bet365, perhaps reinforcing the belief that talent trumps travel distance.